adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

 ```

 This initializer is not required on the UWP project.
 Once this is done and you have re-built
-the project, we can see the fruits of our labor.
-You can, of course, run the IPA in the
+the project, you can see the fruits of your labor.
-iOS simulator on the Mac.
-However, it's much more satisfying (to me, at least) to be able
-to do everything from within Visual Studio.
-For this, you need to install the
-[Xamarin Installer][17].
-This is an MSI for your Windows development system and is
-quickly installed.
-Once installed, start (or restart) Visual Studio, select **Tools** ->
-**Options**.
-Search for **Xamarin**, and select the **iOS Settings** page.
-There is
-a new option:

-![iOS Simulator Settings][img23]

-Note the **Remote Simulator to Windows**.
-This should be checked.
-You may need to
-rebuild the TaskList.iOS project after installing the Xamarin Simulator.
-The debug
-window will tell you if this is the case.
-There are also a few [known issues][18]
-so check the documentation if you run into problems.

 The final product screens look like this:

 ![iOS Final Screens][img22]